davidlidebrandt/milestone-project-3/README.md

 * Clicking the links for Home, Findmovies, Add movies and brand logo link.

-**Intented:** all links should load the intended page.
+**Expected:** all links should load the intended page.

 **Result:** every link loads their intended page.

 * Clicking the Log in and Register links.

-**Intended:** both links skould open their respective modal for logging in and registering.
+**Expected:** both links skould open their respective modal for logging in and registering.

 **Result:** both links open their respective modal.

 * Clicking the Log out link

-**Intended:** Index page should be loaded, an alert message should be displayed and the user should be logged out by removing the session cookie "user" and "admin" incase the user is and admin.
+**Expected:** Index page should be loaded, an alert message should be displayed and the user should be logged out by removing the session cookie "user" and "admin" incase the user is and admin.

 **Results:** The index page loads, an alert message saying the user has been logged out displays, all links